 Whenever he got stuck, financial or on specifications, Amin Shah used his political connections to get what he wants.
 He also more or less, managed to get the approval to buy over the Lumut dockyard although reservations by the then CN (see the AG reportI.
 Since the matters had gotten the green light from the higher-ups, what does the Treasury and RMN officials can say anything about it?
 That’s we how end up with the MEKO A100 design and the rest of the stuff on the Kedah class.

 RMN was mostly bypassed with negotiations for the ships design and sub-systems were mostly through the the Defence Ministry and Treasury.
 (The navy by this time 2010/2011 had already got their specifications in mind).
 According to Zaid Ibrahim consultants were also paid to develop the specifications.
-Read Here.
-No explaination has been given on who are these consultants.
+(The link for the story no longer work in 2022) No explanation has been given on who are these consultants.

 2. Amin Shah foisted a new design he hull, CMS, other sub-systems and engines to the navy (see above).
 We end up paying for the development costs for all these things.
 And the vendors later sold the upgraded designs to other navies for a profit.